Mapfre Insurance

 Exit

-Once attendees were done with all of the events, we left them with one last safety message—and a fun, safe way to get home. :)
+Once our eventgoers were done with the experience, we left them with one last message—and a fun, safe way to get home. :)

-To help make our message reach further, we created a video about the experience for local news outlets, social channels, etc.
+To amplify our message, we cut a video about the experience for local news outlets, social channels, etc.